 Today, I wanted to share three stories that I’ve collected on what it can feel like to be a woman or person of color in my field – architecture.
 Names and identifying details have been altered, but the basic structure of these stories is true—and they are recent.
-They are not from the 1950s or 1960s, they are from today.
+Surprisingly, they are not from the 1950s or 1960s, they are from today.

 You may be sitting next to this person at your desk right now as you read these words.
 Anna, Isaac or Giselle might be passing by you right now, hand up in a little wave, as he or she heads to the copier.
 Or you might be this person.